- 1Planning your Lord of The Rings road trip

 Glenorchy Lord of the Rings locations

-Glenorchy is worth a day trip from Queenstown regardless as it is a spectacular drive offering views of snow-capped mountains over Lake Wakatipu.
+The Queenstown to Glenorchy drive is spectacular, offering views of snow-capped mountains over Lake Wakatipu.
 However, you will need to take a tour in order to access the locations.
 Nomad Safari’s also offer a half-day 4WD Glenorchy tour.

 Where to find it: On the road from Queenstown to Glenorchy, 12 kilometres from Queenstown.
 Signs on the main road will direct you down to a large camping area.
 From here you are able to walk to the locations where Sam and Frodo see the oliphants and where they cook the rabbit Smeagol has caught.
 The campground pictured is where the battle takes place.